carpentries-incubator/bioc-project/reference.md

 S4 object
 :   S4 objects are instances of S4 classes, in the same way that an actual car is an instance of the definition of a car that one would find in a dictionary.

+Vignette
+:   Document(s) in PDF or HTML format, distributed and installed alongside package code,
+    providing long-form documentation that demonstrates the use of the package functionality in the context of an example workflow.
+    Vignettes typically use standard datasets obtained from an ExperimentData package or the ExperimentHub package.

 ## Web resources